-I’m not a great theatre attender and I thought that, considering the West End stage success of Les Mis, going to this film production of Les Miserables might stimulate my interest in attending the theatre a bit more often, but I’m afraid it failed miserably.
+I’m not a great theatre (as in plays & opera rather than cinema) attender and I thought that, considering the West End stage success of Les Miserables, going to this film production of it might stimulate my interest in attending the theatre a bit more often, but I’m afraid it failed miserably.

 Here we have an interesting storyline of class struggle (and to an extent religious conflict) in post-revolutionary France which starts off in the early 1800 and then runs through into the Paris Uprising of the 1830s.

 There were some very good acting performances from the likes of Russel Crowe and Hugh Jackman, however this idea of having them in ‘exclusively singing’ roles did not do it for me.